ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/server/interceptors.md

 }
 ```

-> ⚠️ Note: `base.OnRequestAsync` should always be invoked, since the default implementation takes care of adding the dependencey injection services as well as some important global state variables, such as the `ClaimsPrinicpal`.
+> ⚠️ Note: `base.OnRequestAsync` should always be invoked, since the default implementation takes care of adding the dependency injection services as well as some important global state variables, such as the `ClaimsPrinicpal`.
 Not doing this can lead to unexpected issues.

 Most of the configuration will be done through the `IQueryRequestBuilder`, injected as argument to this method.